Alfalfa in Pregnancy and During Breastfeeding

 - It helps alleviate a lot of body problems such as gout, pituitary issues, and so on.

-- It brings down blood pressure and reduces cholesterol.
+- It brings down blood pressure and reduces cholesterol (7).

-- Improves the digestion process and revitalises the teeth damage from decay.
+- It improves the digestion process and revitalises the teeth damaged from decay.

-While drinking alfalfa tea during pregnancy is one way of consuming alfalfa when pregnant, there are a bunch of other ways as well that can be opted for, even when breastfeeding your child.
+Alfalfa is often called ‘green gold’ as it is one of the best sources of vitamins A, B1, B6, B12, C, D, E, and K, folic acid, niacin, biotin, pantothenic acid, protein, minerals, saponins, and amino acids, including arginine (Arg), phenylalanine (Phe), histidine (His), cysteine (Cys), and aspartic acid (Asp) (8).
+While drinking alfalfa tea during pregnancy is one way of consuming alfalfa when pregnant, there are a bunch of other ways that can be opted for, even when breastfeeding your child.

 1. Pairing Alfalfa With Other Milk Production Enhancers